mlc-ai/mlc-llm/README.md

 engine.terminate()
 ```

-**The Python API of `mlc_llm.LLMEngine` fully aligns with OpenAI API**.
+**The Python API of `mlc_llm.MLCEngine` fully aligns with OpenAI API**.
-You can use LLMEngine in the same way of using
+You can use MLCEngine in the same way of using
 [OpenAI's Python package](https://github.com/openai/openai-python?tab=readme-ov-file#usage)
 for both synchronous and asynchronous generation.

-If you would like to do concurrent asynchronous generation, you can use `mlc_llm.AsyncLLMEngine` instead.
+If you would like to do concurrent asynchronous generation, you can use `mlc_llm.AsyncMLCEngine` instead.

 ### REST Server